 When to See a Doctor for Eye Pain

-Speak with your eye doctor or surgeon if you are experiencing eye discomfort and you have had surgery in the past or if you have recently had eye surgery or an eye infection.
+Speak with your eye doctor or surgeon if you are experiencing eye discomfort and have had surgery or recently had eye surgery or an eye infection.

-Seek medical attention if you experience painful eyes, and you wear contact lenses.
-You should also look for medical help if you have eye pain and a weakened immune system or if your eye pain does not improve following two to three days of medication.
+Seek medical attention if you experience painful eyes and wear contact lenses.
+You should also seek help if you have eye pain and a weakened immune system; or if your eye pain does not improve within 2 to 3 days of taking medication.